PythonCharmers/python-future/README.rst

     class Blah(object):
         pass

-Notice that it forces a new-style class on Python 2 and also imports the renamed stdlib module under its Py3 name.
+Notice that in both cases ``python-futurize`` forces a new-style class and imports the renamed stdlib module under its Py3 name.

 Limitations